jimktrains/learn_to_code/README.md

 I felt that a modern-day equivalent would be nice, so this is my attempt to write a book where the child works through various programs and problems to learn the concepts of programming via Python 3.

 Ideally each chapter would be a puzzle, riddle, or mystery to solve and build upon what has been written in the chapters before it.
+The first chapter, I envisioned, would work the reader up from reading then to editing existing and finally to writing new code.

 Right now, this is a work in progress.
 Critiques, pull-requests, and ideas would be greatly welcomed.
 Please add your name, and optionally a website, to list of authors in the AUTHORS file.